ctrleon/ctrleon/README.md

 - Hi, I'm Cristina.
-I'm a computer science undergraduate based in Germany.
+I'm a Bachelor's student of Computer Science.
 - I'm interested in Linux systems, particularly non-systemd ones, as well as cryptography and server administration.
 - Thoughts and notes on these topics can be found on my [website](https://ctrleon.page).